HdbSoft/stack/README.md

 and it should output some text.

+##### *.exe* installer
+As in the previous steps, you have to go to the [releases page](https://github.com/HdbSoft/stack/releases) and then to the latest release, next you have to click on the *.exe* file and save it, after that you have to run it and it will be installed in your device.

+***NOTE:*** The *.exe* file is only for Windows, not for macOS or Linux.

 #### Building it from source
 If you want to build stack from source, you have to get the first thing you need to do is to clone the source code:
 ```bash